CaptainArbitrary/ManyMedicines/README.md

 This simple broth of meat, vegetables and medicinal herbs makes one feel better when one is sick.
 It starts spoiling almost immediately, though, so best consume it while it's very fresh.
 For reasons lost to history, this broth is universally called "chicken soup" even though it can be made from almost any ingredients.

+The ingredients are five of any raw meat, five of any raw plant food and one herbal medicine; can be cooked over a campfire or at a stove.
+Increases blood filtration by a maximum of 20% and makes the pawn immune to the flu.
+Effects gradually taper off over about a day.

 ### Rose Petal Tea

 <img alt="Rose Petal Tea" src="Common/Textures/Things/Item/Drug/MMeds_RosePetalTea.png" align="left" width="64">

 This tea made from rose petals and medicinal herbs relieves stress, promotes good circulation and speeds healing.
 Its effects are quite mild, but it's free from harmful side effects so it can be consumed frequently without risk of damage or dependence.

+The ingredients are 10 rose petals and one herbal medicine; can be brewed over a campfire or at a stove.
+At peak effect, it reduces the pawn's mental break threshold by a maximum of 0.2, increases blood pumping by 6%, and improves injury healing by 8%.
+Effects gradually taper off over about a day.

 ### Daylily Root Tea